phagmaier/Texas-Holdem-Hand-Evaluator/README.md

 * To achieve the stated performance metrics, you **must** build with optimizations enabled.
 Debug builds include safety checks that significantly slow down bitwise operations.

-* I also have two bash scripts `rundebug.sh` and `runrelease.sh` that will build and run program in release or debug for you or you can compile in the standard way with zig build by doing the following:

 ```bash
 # Run the benchmark/main example
 zig build run -Doptimize=ReleaseFast